 - Supply of packaging

-Eswatini is expanding its production of industrial crops such as cotton, cassava, strawberry, melons, and sunflowers to supply industry in its processing.
-As Eswatini is a member of multiple trade blocs, potential markets exist for these products to be exported raw or processed.
+Eswatini is expanding its production of industrial crops such as cotton, cassava, strawberry, melons, and sunflowers.
+As Eswatini is a member of multiple trade blocs, there are a multitude of potential markets for these products to be exported raw or processed.

-U.S. companies can supply equipment and technology for the food processing factories.
-They can also supply packaging.
+U.S. companies can supply equipment, technology, and processing for the food processing factories.
 One company imports jars from China to bottle their food.
-U.S. companies can also supply machinery and technology for ethanol production.
-An emerging industry is supplies for the generation of baseload electricity from Biomass.
+There are also opportunities for U.S. companies to supply machinery and technology for ethanol production.

 Resources